-If the board has standing committees other than the audit, compensation and nominating committees, identify the committees and describe their function.
-The Board of Directors assumes the role and functions that could otherwise be discharged to a Corporate Governance Committee, with a view to examining measures to improve the effectiveness of the Board of Directors and to identify and manage the principal risks facing the Corporation.
-Acting in lieu of such committee, it considers matters of corporate governance such as the functions and duties of the other committees of the Board of Directors and the Corporation's general relations and communications with its shareholders.
+The Board of Directors assumes the role and functions that could otherwise be discharged to a Corporate Governance Committee, with a view to examining measures to improve the effectiveness of the Board of Directors and to identify and manage the principal governance risks facing the Corporation.

+Acting in lieu of such committee, it considers other corporate governance matters such as the functions and duties of the other committees of the Board, questions of conflict of interest, the employee pension plan and the Corporation's general relations and communications with its shareholders.